History of Candace Parker in Timeline

 2020: Declined Invitation to National Team Training Camp

-In 2017, USA Basketball extended an invitation to Candace Parker for the 2017–2020 national team training camp, but she declined, in light of her exclusion from the team for the Rio games.
+In 2017, USA Basketball extended an invitation to Candace Parker for the 2017–2020 national team training camp, but she declined due to her exclusion from the Rio games.

 2020: Named Defensive Player of the Year

-In the 2020 season, Candace Parker was named Defensive Player of the Year for the first time in her career, despite controversy over being left off the All-Defensive Teams.
+In the 2020 WNBA season, shortened due to the COVID-19 pandemic, Candace Parker was named Defensive Player of the Year for the first time in her career.
+She led the league in rebounding and double-double performances.

-December 14, 2021: Announcement of Marriage and Expecting a Baby
+December 14, 2021: Announcement of Marriage to Anna Petrakova and Pregnancy

 On December 14, 2021, Candace Parker announced that she had married Anna Petrakova in 2019 and that they were expecting a baby.